hutchcodes/portaldocs/portal-sdk/generated/top-blades-react.md

 Performance measurements are integrated with React's render logic; you'll provide a function to be evaluated after every render of your view's main component, and that function returning true will determine when your experience is considered ready.

-In addition to that measurement showing up as a native marker in a performance profile, please note that that React and OfficeFabric component performance markers have been preserved and will also show up in profiles.
+In addition to that measurement showing up as a native marker in a performance profile, please note that that React and Fluent UI component performance markers have been preserved and will also show up in profiles.
 Moreover, React Views are fully compatible with [official React dev tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).
 For more information about debugging and optimizing the performance of your experience, please refer to the [official Portal performance documentation](https://github.com/Azure/portaldocs/blob/master/portal-sdk/generated/top-extensions-performance.md).

 <a name="react-views-getting-started"></a>
 ## Getting started